News

 FAQ

-Courses at our center are separated into four quarters:
+Courses at our Center are divided into four quarters:

-Students can engage in self-study or explore the beauty of Taiwan during their free time.
+Students may engage in self-study or explore Taiwan during their free time.

 Teaching Materials and Contents

-At the Center, we use Modern Chinese as our text book.
+At the Center, we use Modern Chinese as our textbook.
 The series is divided into five levels.
 In addition, teachers will use various supplementary materials in class.
-As a rule, one lesson from the textbook will be covered every week, but this can be adjusted according to the pace of the teacher.
+Typically, one textbook lesson is covered each week, though this may be adjustedaccording to the pace of the teacher.
 Students are expected to learn between eight to ten lessons per quarter.

-Every session comprises modules on vocabulary, grammar, oral comprehension, and semantic analysis, but will also leave some time for more free-ranging discussion of the topics at hand.
-Classes also incorporate video and audio materials to help students apply what they learn in class to their daily life in Taiwan.
-Homework and exams will be used to assess learning outcomes.
+Each session includes modules on vocabulary, grammar, oral comprehension, and semantic analysis, along with time for open discussion.
+Classes also include video and audio materials to help students apply what they learn in class to their daily life in Taiwan.
+Homework and exams are used to evaluatelearning outcomes.

 Class Size